muhammedabuali/muhammedabuali.github.io/_posts/2015-02-14-making-a-static-website.md

 ## making a blog static website

-In this post I will be talking about making a blog using a static website generator.
+In this brief post I will be talking about making a blog using a static website generator.
 One of the famous ones is [Jekyll](http://jekyllrb.com/). also, I will talk about the advantage of a static website.

 ## why a static website?